bgoral/bgoral.github.io/content/posts/2020-12-30-fallacies.md

 categories: Architecture
 ---

-There are 8 deadly sins ignored when designing and implementing distributed applications today.
+There are 8 deadly sins mostly ignored when designing and implementing distributed applications.
+I want to start my blog with analysis of these points:

 - The network is reliable;
 - Latency is zero;